Codecademy/docs/content/general/concepts/cyberattack/cyberattack.md

 - Perimeter defenses, such as firewalls, should be installed and kept up to date.
 - State-of-the-art antivirus software and malware detectors should be in place and continually updated to address threats.
 - While patch management might seem tedious, it can help prevent vulnerabilities from being exploited.
-- User-access, such as strong passwords and multi-factor authentication, should play a huge role.
+- User-access, such as strong passwords and multi-factor authentication, should be utilized.
 - Businesses should especially have a response plan to deal with security breaches.